Generic selectors

 Detailed guide to new UK football stadiums

-The page is divided into: firstly, those developments (new builds, rebuilds, renovations) that have been recently opened or recently completed; secondly, those developments that are currently being built.
+The page is divided into two sections: those developments (new builds, rebuilds, renovations) that have recently opened or completed and those developments that are currently being built.

 We then look at those that are not far off (i.e. within a season or two, but plans are pretty well advanced).
 Finally, you can read about those that are on the radar (a bit further off in terms of time, but may well happen) and lastly, those where it's anyone's guess if the proposals will actually come to fruition.